 We offer a Sunday School for children 5-11 during the 10:30 service during the school year (Oct-May).
 They typically meet from 10:15 a.m. until 11:00 a.m. at which time all children join their families for communion.

-Older youth (12-18) have Youth Group Sunday evenings 7:30-8:30.
+Older youth (12-18) are invited to participate in Second Sunday which meets monthly from 5-7pm every second Sunday of the month from September through June.
 Tweens and teens are encouraged to take part in the worship service as Acolytes, Lectors or Eucharistic Ministers.

 Following Along with the Service